Maquiladora: Gendered violence in the maquiladora labor force

 Allegedly, women are not allowed to be pregnant while working.
 Some maquilas require female workers to take pregnancy tests.
 Some require that workers resign if they are pregnant.
 Female applicants are made to take pregnancy tests and are only hired if not pregnant, and women that become pregnant while working at maquila factories are given more strenuous tasks and forced to work unpaid overtime to influence them to resign.
-The Humans Rights Watch wrote a report in 1996 about the failures of the government to address this issue despite the fact that pregnancy testing violates Mexican federal labor law.
+Human Rights Watch wrote a report in 1996 about the failures of the government to address this issue despite the fact that pregnancy testing violates Mexican federal labor law.
 These practices have continued into the 21st century.
 Once on the job, many women face sexual harassment by supervisors and find no help from human resources.